UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Vietnam Airlines flight to Phnom Penh via Hanoi.
+Titan’s VIP door-to-door travel service collects you from home, for your flight to Phnom Penh.

 On arrival, we transfer to the Palace Gate Hotel (4T+), our luxury hotel in the heart of Phnom Penh.
 Cambodia’s bustling capital, reputed as one of the most beautiful cities in the Orient, has retained its wide tree-lined boulevards and many colonial-era buildings, ideally located at the confluence of the mighty rivers of the Mekong and Tonlé Sap.
 Enjoy time at leisure before transferring to the riverbank, to embark on a sunset river cruise and watch how Phnom Penh’s popular riverfront comes to life in the early evening.
 Dinner is included this evening.